kjbrum/stndp/README.md

 - Add a `slack-it` command to post the status' to a Slack channel
 - Figure out how to handle `'` in answers
 - Add autocompletion for commands
+- Add database/table schema so others can use the code

 ## License